|

 but bifudus and sacch. boulardiiseem to be good.
 Best is a mix of several

 bacteria, or kefir.
-2. Bentonite

 clay: a tiny bit, with meals.
 Clay "skews" the bacterial mix to "normal"